radiobenzene/DragonFly/README.md

 The Project was written in OpenGL using the LWJGL for Java.

-To Get the working program on Windows, please follow the steps:
+To get the working program on Windows, please follow the steps:
-  The Project is in 3 parts:
+  The project is in 3 parts:
   ```
     Download_Project
     Download_MainGame